martindiphoorn/NextNote/2_backend_spring_boot.md

 backend_1   | 	at org.springframework.util.Assert.state(Assert.java:94) ~[spring-core-5.0.8.RELEASE.jar!/:5.0.8.RELEASE]
 ```

-The important part of this error is ```please add migrations or check your Flyway configuration``` let's do that.
+The important part of this error is `please add migrations or check your Flyway configuration` let's do that.

-By default flyway checks resources/db/migration.
+By default flyway checks `resources/db/migration`.
-You already have resources that is where your application.properties is.
+You already have resources that is where your `application.properties` is.
 Create a folder ```db``` in the resources folder.
-Create a ```migration``` folder in the just created db folder.
+Create a `migration` folder in the just created db folder.

-Now we need to add an sql file in the migration folder.
+Now we need to add an sql file in the `migration` folder.
-Create a file called ```V00001__initial.sql``` in the migration folder.
+Create a file called `V00001__initial.sql` in the migration folder.
 Be aware that after the Version number there are two underscores, if you miss that it will fail.

 ```sql